-This Risk Margin of £138k is not a concept under the Statutory Accounting basis.
-The difference in best estimate is £4,329k.
-The Unearned Premium Reserve is valued at £3,740k under the Statutory Accounting basis but -£435k under Solvency II, a difference of -£4,175k.
+This Risk Margin of £147k is not a concept under the Statutory Accounting basis.
+The difference in best estimate is £6,653k.
+The Unearned Premium Reserve is valued at £5,833k under the Statutory Accounting basis but -£693k under Solvency II, a difference of -£6,526k.
 The difference is that Solvency II subtracts the expected claims and other expense payments due on the current Statutory Reserve and any contract periods bound at the reporting date from future bound premiums due.
-The Claims Reserve is valued at £5,443k under the Statutory Accounting basis but £5,296k under Solvency II, a difference of -£147k.
+The Claims Reserve is valued at £5,969k under the Statutory Accounting basis but £5,843k under Solvency II, a difference of -£126k.
 This is mostly due to an allocation for Events Not Yet in the Data under Solvency II.

-Technical Provisions have increased in 2023, compared to 2022, as a result of the Scratch & Patch portfolio being brought onto the balance sheet.
+Technical Provisions have increased in 2024, compared to 2023, as a result of the growth in the Scratch & Patch portfolio.
 There were also increases to claims reserves held for Protection policies during the year.